tyler-atx/hca_ticket/README.md

 |     1 hour | Viewing, sorting, thinking about the data           |
 |    2 hours | Coding `yaml`, `bash`, `PL/Python` troubleshooting  |

+**AI Code time savings**: I used Gemini to help with the last stages of developing the [regex capture string for street name](https://github.com/tyler-atx/hca_ticket/blob/main/src/002_schema.sql#L29).
+Other than that, I prefer to code manually - I write correct SQL in Vim much faster than I could with AI assistance.

 _With a managed data warehouse already set up, this project could be completed in 1-2 hours._